Schniz/remastered/packages/docs-site/docs/1_Concepts/2_sessions.md

 ---
 title: Sessions
+description: Sessions are an integral part of a web framework.
+Remastered allows you to store sessions in various ways including cookies, headers or 3rd party storage engines.
 ---

 Sessions are an integral part of a web framework.
 This is how we "remember" things for our users.
 Remastered provides a framework to handle sessions in multiple ways: